ropensci/mctq/README.md

 Questionnaire (MCTQ) data in R for all of its three versions (standard, micro, and shift).

-Please note that this package is currently on the development stage and have not been [peer reviewed](https://devguide.ropensci.org/softwarereviewintro.html) yet.
+Please note that this package have not been [peer reviewed](https://devguide.ropensci.org/softwarereviewintro.html) yet.
-That means that people can try it out and provide feedback, but it comes with no promises for long term stability.
+We plan to submit it to [rOpenSci](https://ropensci.org/) in March 2021.

 <!-- ### About MCTQ -->
 <!-- __UNDER DEVELOPMENT__ -->